Crest of a Knave: Musical style

 The album relied more heavily on Martin Barre's electric guitar than the band had since the 1970s.
 The style of Crest has been compared to that of Dire Straits, in part because Anderson no longer had the vocal range he once possessed (the result of recent throat surgery).

 Ian Anderson later stated about the musical style of the album: "'Steel Monkey' was based around a sequencer riff, and it didn't have any flute in it.
 So it was yet another atypical Jethro Tull song that was a radio hit.
 By comparison, both 'Farm On The Freeway' and 'Budapest' are very typical Tull songs.
 'Budapest' is the kind of song I like to write because it embodies a lot of different nuances which I think are subtly joined together.
 It sort of moves from classical to slightly bluesy to folk, and it just slips between them and you don't see the stitching."

 Themes

 Crest of a Knave explores various themes in its lyrics, as Anderson often does.
 The song "She Said She Was a Dancer" shows that Tull's frank treatment of sexuality was unabated.
 The album contains the popular live song "Budapest", which depicts a backstage scene with a shy local female stagehand.
-"Farm on the Freeway" on other hand profiles a farmer who has lost his land through eminent domain, and who now possesses only his truck.
+"Farm on the Freeway" on the other hand profiles a farmer who has lost his land through eminent domain, and who now possesses only his truck.
 "Mountain Men" became more famous in Europe, depicting a scene from World War II in Africa and the Falklands War.
 Ian Anderson referred to the battles of El Alamein (WW II) and also South America (1982), drawing historic parallels of the angst that women left behind by their warrior husbands might have felt.